omer-avner/BasicKapp/README.md

 ```

 ### deploy-chart
 The deploy-chart workflow is a simple cd procedure that either installs or upgrades the application's Helm Chart over an EKS cluster.
+The workflow accures at any push to main branch that containes changes to the `chart/python-application` directory and its composed of the following steps:
+1. Setting up helm-
+ to create the relevant environment secrets